Grant reporting

 Applicant experience

-To complete the report an applicant need only click on the grant report name and complete the form.
+To complete the report, applicants click the report name and submit the form.

-Important: clicking the application name will open the initial application, not the grant report.
+• Clicking the application name in the applicant view opens the original application, not the report.

 Video overview